 Penny, born in 2002, is a 14.2 hand tall Chestnut, half Quarter horse, half Arabian mare.
 In her previous career, Penny was an award-winning show horse in both western pleasure and western equitation.
 With a little pep in her step, Penny is a great challenge for our more advanced riders, but is so sweet and gentle that she’s perfect for our younger students as well.
 Her wonderful ground manners also make her an excellent partner for horsemanship lessons.
 Penny loves having arena play dates with her best friend Eli.

 Eclipsolenas Gunner AKA Eli was born in 2004.
 He is a Blood Bay Quarter horse and stands 15 hands high.
 He was a Christmas gift to Ms. Cori in 2010 and has been her best friend ever since.
 He loves trail riding and arena work but most of all he loves to be spoiled with neck scratches and treats.
 He is a big ham and loves to be admired and to be the center of attention.
-His favorite pass time is playing in the turn out with his best friend Penny.
+His favorite pastime is playing in the turnout with his best friend Penny.

 Fantasia aka Frankie is a Sweet and Sassy 8-year-old Haflinger mare.
 Chestnut in color with a lovely flaxen mane and tail, she stands 14.3 hands tall and has a beautiful energetic but smooth gait.
 Frankie was trained at Shady Groves Farms where she learned to pull a cart as well as carry a rider.
 Frankie loves attention and her new friend Shadow.